ophilar/TabTogether/README.md

 ## Privacy

 TabTogether uses Firefox Sync for communication and stores group/device information locally and within Sync's private storage.
 It does not send your data to any external servers.
 See the [SECURITY.md](SECURITY.md) for more details.
+For specific details on data handling, please refer to our [Privacy Policy](PRIVACY_POLICY.md).

 ## Contributing & Development Notes